Else-Studio/homepage/content/zd-plus.md

 We've been at this for a while now—13 months to be exact.
 In that time, we've shipped a ton of updates, big and small.
 49 production releases, 147 beta releases, over 2000 commits, and more than 300 pull requests.
 That's a lot of code!
 But here's the kicker: zero outages caused by our app releases.

 We're proud of our track record.
-It shows our commitment to delivering value consistently and keeping things running smoothly for SpeedHome and their users.
+It shows our commitment to delivering value consistently and keeping things running smoothly for SPEEDHOME and their users.

 ## New Territory: Building Stuff We've Never Built Before

 This wasn't just about adding a new coat of paint to old features.
-We dove headfirst into creating entirely new things for SpeedHome's app—stuff they'd never had before.
+We dove headfirst into creating entirely new things for SPEEDHOME's app—stuff they'd never had before.
 No more "make it like the old one, but slightly different."
 We were in uncharted territory, starting with just rough ideas and basic sketches.

 We were involved from the get-go, early enough to chime in on how things should look and feel for the user, and how the API could work to ease our workload later.
 This meant working closely with their backend team, figuring out how to use their brand new API.
 Which, let's be honest, was a bit like walking a tightrope—those APIs hadn't been tested in the wild yet, so we had to be extra careful.
 We also needed to work even closer with the design team since they liked to provide finalized Figma GUI mockups.
 Matching those high-fidelity visuals with reality is always tough and requires a lot of negotiation and tolerance.